 The accuracy of both one-zero and pinpoint sampling was calculated for each interval length and all three behavioural durations (short, medium, and long) (Table 2 and Figure 4).
 For the short duration behaviours, one-zero sampling had a consistently high error rate.
 One-zero sampling was in fact accurate only when interval length was short (5 s) and the behavioural duration was medium or long.
 Pinpoint sampling error rates were generally lower than those from one-zero sampling, though variation in scores tended to increase as interval lengths became longer.

 Figure 4.
-Mean error rates for the response duration simulation and the one-zero and pinpoint sampling methods for the 5 s, 50 s and 500 s observation intervals.
+Mean error rates (with ‘x’ bars) for the response duration simulation and the one-zero and pinpoint sampling methods for the 5 s, 50 s and 500 s observation intervals.
 PP: Pinpoint sampling, 01: One-zero sampling.

+(Introduce Table 2 first, then present the table, and report the specific #’s [the p-values] after the table).
+There is a statistically significant effect of sampling method (2 = 9, df = 1, p = 0.0027, ES = 1).

 Table 2.
 Mean error rates for each sampling method under 5 s, 50 s and 500 interval lengths for the response duration simulation.